Akash-Peace/DJANGO-WEBAPP/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Usage of this project is to refresh your view and favourites with that you can explore new friends and make a good bond with them.
+Usage of this project is to refresh your view and favorites with that you can explore new friends and make a good bond with them.